Add resources like documents, data, and other content to your workflow workflows. Here’s what you need to know:

 Alternative File Sources

-Besides uploading directly and using global file storage, you can bring files into your automation from popular cloud storage services.
+Besides uploading directly and using global file storage, you can bring files into your workflow from popular cloud storage services.

 Cloud Storage